 Autologous blood injection

 This procedure is generally only considered if other treatments have failed.
 It is not clear yet how effective this treatment is and more research is needed.
-You should discuss the possible benefits and risks with your doctor before you have the procedure.

 Possible problems with this procedure include pain, bruising, damage to other structures near the tendon (such as nerves or blood vessels) and infection.